arampacha/CLIP-rsicd/README.md

 corresponding to models `bs128x8-lr1e-4-imgaugs-textaugs/ckpt-4` and `bs128x8-lr5e-6-adam/ckpt-1` (see Evaluation below).
 Both models can be used in the same way as the original CLIP model.
 Please refer to the [Hugging Face documentation for CLIPModel](https://huggingface.co/transformers/model_doc/clip.html#clipmodel) for details.

+## Training

+The model is trained using Flax/JAX on TPU-v3-8.
+The training can be reproduced using this [colab notebook](https://colab.research.google.com/github/arampacha/CLIP-rsicd/blob/master/nbs/Finetuning_CLIP_with_HF_and_jax.ipynb).

 ## Demo

 You can try out our model using text to image and image to image retrieval.
 [Check out Demo](https://huggingface.co/spaces/sujitpal/clip-rsicd-demo).